Daily life

 The two companies, briefly

 Both companies are products of a specific moment in Korean history.
 After the 1997 IMF financial crisis devastated the economy, the Korean government redirected investment into IT and digital industries.
 That policy pivot created the conditions for a concentrated broadband environment in the early 2000s, where both Naver and Kakao could reach near-total market saturation before global competitors had meaningful Korean-language products.
-The post-IMF transformation of Korea's economy is covered in more depth in our modern Korean history guide.
+The post-IMF transformation of Korea's economy is covered in more depth in the modern Korean history guide.

 Each company's dominance came from a different kind of lock-in.